spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 Using the per-workload container aggregated data points, Ocean makes recommendations based on a mechanism that attempts to even out peaks and troughs in resource demand.
 The Right-Sizing engine runs every hour to generate new recommendations and update existing ones. **Ocean automatically applies these recommendations to your workloads**.

->**Tip**: if you have Kubernetes 1.33 or above and VPA 1.0.0 or above, Ocean automatically applies the recommendations without having to restart pods.
+>**Important**: if you have Kubernetes 1.33 or above and VPA 1.0.0 or above, Ocean automatically applies the recommendations without having to restart pods.
+For a detailed explanation of changing CPU and memory requests and limits assigned to a contaiber without recreating pods, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/).

 Recommendations for decreasing and increasing memory or CPU requests are based on the percentile defined for the cluster (the default is the 85th percentile).